LeaoMartelo2/LogNest/README.md

 	- (`log_trace()`, `log_warn()`, `log_error()` and `log_debug()`)
 	- They all accept formmating arguments (`%d, %f, etc`) just like `printf()`

-- Compile with `-lLogNest`
+- If you're opting for the installed library, compile with `-lLogNest`
-    - As it is a statically linked library, it gets strapped to your application, so you don't need the final user to have it installed.
+    - As it is a statically linked library, it gets strapped to your application, so you don't need the final user to have it installed aswell.
-    - The library itself its small enough to be worth it in to making static.
+    - The library itself its small enough to be worth it in to making static, dinamically linking would just hurt the final user at this point.